AEADataEditor/replication-template-development/sample-language-report.md

 **The replication package is accepted.**

+### There might be some suggestions, but no requirements.
+Then the following section can be added.

+If you wish to follow up on our suggestions, please follow [instructions on how to unlock/recall your replication package](https://aeadataeditor.github.io/aea-de-guidance/FAQ.html#you-can-recall-the-submission).
+Otherwise, no further action is required.

 ### the one almost as good during conditional acceptance

 **Conditional on making the requested changes to the openICPSR deposit prior to publication, the replication package is accepted.**